iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ## Important things you __MUST__ know after installation

+> The weakest part of a mail server is user's weak password.
+Spammers don't
+> want to hack your servers, they just want to send spam from your server.
+> Please __ALWAYS ALWAYS ALWAYS__ force users to use a strong password.

 * Read file `/root/iRedMail-x.y.z/iRedMail.tips` first, it contains:

     * URLs, usernames and passwords of web-based applications